April 20, 2026

 6. Are preceptors paid in Washington?

-7. What documents or requirements do I need to submit before starting a rotation?
+7. What documents or requirements do I need before starting a rotation?

-8. What happens if I can't find a preceptor in time?
+8. What happens if I cannot find a preceptor in time?

 9. Is using a preceptor placement service worth the cost?